shambo-rambo/extension-challenges/1-4 Extension/README.md

-# Module 01 Mini-Project: Landing Page
+# Extension 1-4: Landing Page

-In this mini-project, you will build a landing page using HTML and CSS.
-While you will be responsible for your own landing page, you will work in a group to brainstorm and share ideas.
+In this extension-challenge, you will build a landing page using HTML and CSS.

 ## Instructions

-Work in your group to implement the following user stories:
+Implement the following user stories:

 * As a client, I want to view a single webpage that collects a visitor's contact information.